Falcon suburb profile

 How does Falcon compare to nearby suburbs?

-- Median house prices: Falcon’s median house price is 2.5% higher than Dawesville’s.
+- Median house prices: Falcon’s median house price is 2.0% higher than Dudley Park’s.